Mu Cephei: Supernova

 Mu Cephei is nearing death.
 It has begun to fuse helium into carbon, whereas a main sequence star fuses hydrogen into helium.
 When a supergiant star has converted elements in its core to iron, the core collapses to produce a supernova and the star is destroyed, leaving behind a vast gaseous cloud and a small, dense remnant.
-For a star as massive as Mu Cephei the remnant is likely to be a black hole.
+For a star as massive as Mu Cephei, the remnant is likely to be a black hole.
 The most massive red supergiants will evolve back to blue supergiants, Luminous blue variables, or Wolf-Rayet stars before their cores collapse, and Mu Cephei appears to be massive enough for this to happen.
-A post-red supergiant will produce a type IIn or type II-b supernova, while a Wolf Rayet star will produce a type Ib or Ic supernova.
+A post-red supergiant will produce a type IIn or type II-b supernova, while a Wolf–Rayet star will produce a type Ib or Ic supernova.

 Components

-There are several faint stars within two arc-minutes of Mu Cephei, and listed in multiple star catalogues.
+There are several faint stars within two arc-minutes of Mu Cephei and listed in multiple star catalogues (eg. WDS J21435+5847 and CCDM J21435+5847).